lmd-code/lmdcss/README.md

 --lmdcss-bg-medium: #e3e3e3;
 --lmdcss-bg-light: #ffffff;
 --lmdcss-mark-bg: #ffff44;
---lmdcss-mark-text: #000;
+--lmdcss-mark-text: #000000;
 ```

 ## Demo

-In the demo none of the defaults have been changed (some extra inline styles have been added).
+In the demo none of the defaults have been changed (styles have been added for layout/presentation).

 <https://lmd-code.github.io/lmdcss/>